MegaIng/isa_spec/docs/syntax-details.md

 |Bitwise and|`a, b`|`a & b`| `2`||
 |Bitwise xor|`a, b`|`a ^ b`| `2`||

-Precedence determines the order in which operations are evaluated.
+Precedence determines in which order consecutive operations are evaluated.
 Operations with the same precedence will be evaluated left to right.
 Otherwise the operations with **lower** precedence are evaluated first.
 Parenthesis (`(`, `)`) can be used to change the order of evaluation, as the expression inside the parenthesis will be evaluated first.

 ### Functions
 Functions are denoted as `<function_name>(<argument_expressions>)`.
 Arguments are separated by `,`.
 There are currently two functions: